Why does your back hurt?

 50% will have disc bulge.

-What we see all the time onsite at manufacturing plants, hotels and offices is the complaint of non-specific low back pain.
+What we see all the time onsite at manufacturing plants, hotels, distribution centers and offices is the complaint of non-specific low back pain.
 This person then usually visits the GP whom refers for this aforementioned scan.

 So now the person has back pain, the GP results come back with “disc degeneration” or “disc bulge” which entrenches this pain further.
 The person then usually exhibits fear avoidance behavior, stopping activity, avoiding exercise, avoiding previous work activity which leads to weight gain and other conditions such as Diabetes and Heart disease.